Frequently Asked Questions

-If you have a profile to pay your bills online (eBill), you qualify for Recurring Payments.
-There are a few different payment plan options that you can choose from to decide what is best for you.
+If you have an online account to pay your bills online (eBill), you qualify for Recurring Payments.
+There are a few different payment plan options that you can choose from.

-- Automatic deduction of the billed amount on a date that you choose, which means no more writing checks or worrying about late payments.
-It’s “Easy as ABC.”
+Automatic deduction of the billed amount on a date that you choose is as “Easy as ABC.”
 You’ll receive a monthly statement that shows the amount that will be withdrawn from your account.
 You can cancel automatic deduction at any time.
 Note: If you have enrolled in automatic deduction on the day your payment is due, you should still make a one-time payment because your enrollment form will need to be processed.

 What is the Budget Billing Plan?